 Think Like A Monk Summary (PDF)

-In this summary, I’m going to share all the lessons I learned.
+In this summary, I’m going to share all the key lessons I learned from this book.

 Ready to start thinking like a monk?